-5.6 Safeguarding Children with Special Educational Needs or Disabilities (SEND)
+5.1 Safeguarding Children with Special Educational Needs or Disabilities (SEND)

-- The Charles Dickens School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - The Charles Dickens School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+- Trinity School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Trinity School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
 Children with SEND will be appropriately supported to communicate and ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
 Staff will be mindful that children with SEND or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENDco (Mr Dan Long) to plan support as required. - Our school does not currently have any students who require intimate/personal care, however there are historical policies in place that are robust in order to ensure that the health, safety, independence and welfare of children is promoted, and their dignity and privacy are respected.
-If a child requiring intimate or personal care joins the school, arrangements will be put in place that are open and transparent and will be accompanied by robust recording systems.
+The DSL will work with the SENDCo, Mr S Taylor, to plan support as required.

-5.7 Children Requiring Mental Health Support
+5.2 Children Requiring Mental Health Support